Louis Augustin Guillaume Bosc: Biography

 Bosc was born in Paris, the son of Paul Bosc d’Antic, a medical doctor and chemist.
 He studied at Dijon, where he was the pupil of botanist Jean-François Durande and chemist Louis-Bernard Guyton-Morveau.
 Being unable to become an artilleryman, he worked initially for the office of the controller general and then for the comptroller of the postal service.
 In time he took courses in botany under Antoine-Laurent de Jussieu and met botanist René Desfontaines and naturalist Pierre Marie Auguste Broussonet.
 He also took up with Jean Marie Roland and Madame Roland and formed a lasting relationship with Danish entomologist Johan Christian Fabricius.
-While working for the postal service he carried out work on natural history, publishing a description of a new species of fly, Orthezia characais, and a method of preserving insect larvae.
+While working for the postal service he carried out work on natural history, publishing a description of a new species of bug, Orthezia characias, and a method of preserving insect larvae.

 In 1785 Bosc was invited to join the Lapérouse round the world expedition as a naturalist, but declined.
 This was fortunate for him, as the expedition was lost after leaving Botany Bay in March 1788.
 Together with André Thouin, Pierre Marie Auguste Broussonet, Aubin-Louis Millin de Grandmaison and Pierre Willemet, Bosc participated, in 1787, in the founding of the first Linnean society in the world, the Société linnéenne de Paris.
 They were soon joined by other naturalists.
 This society was dissolved in 1789, in part due to hostility from the established Académie Royale des Sciences.
 Both Bosc and Broussonet were among the first foreign members of the Linnean Society of London.

 After the Storming of the Bastille in 1789, new laws in France permitted freedom of the press and assembly, allowing the formation of new societies, newspapers and journals.
 Among these was the Société d'Histoire Naturelle, founded in 1790 in Bosc's Home.
 Its journal, Actes de la société d'histoire naturelle de Paris was short-lived, but included a number of items by Bosc..
 Both Bosc and the Society were politically active, with Republican leanings.
 Bosc was a member of the Jacobin Club.
 He was also an active member of the Philomatic Society of Paris.